RSA Australia - QLD, NT, SA, ACT, TAS and WA

 Once you purchase an RSA course you'll get a unique pin number and password sent by email.
 You can start the course immediately and resume whenever you want - the system remembers where you were.
 Once completed, a Certificate of Attainment is issued to you.
 The course takes approximately 3 to 4 hours in total to complete.
 You will then be able to choose if you want to receive the certificate by email in PDF format or by mail or both.
 Most people choose both, but the printable copy sent to your email address is fine for your future employers.

 NSW Note: For NSW you will be issued with a temporary certificate valid for 90 days.
 In that time you need to go to Post Office in NSW and get your photo I.D. card.
-In Feb 2014 online RSA training for NSW was suspended, so training will now need to be completed in a classroom - see below for recommendations.
+In Feb 2014 online RSA training for NSW was suspended, so training will now need to be completed in a classroom or there is now the option to do it by email correspondence - see below for our recommendation.

 Awesome for backpackers who want to keep their options open for all types of work in Australia: Look out for programmes specifically which include the RSA for Queensland, Nationally Accredited RSA (QLD, SA, WA, NT), RSG (Responsible service of gambling) and Hygiene for Food Handlers course (Save $70 compared with doing all the courses individually plus you know you have everything done.
 Make sure you put them all on your CV - It will show how serious you are at getting a job in hospitality).
 On the other hand if you just want to work in a service job the RSA certificate is often all you will need.
 In some cases you may need the other ones too but the RSA is by far the most common and will show that you are serious about getting work.